 Lecture and discussion of contemporary drama on the stage, in motion pictures, and television.
 Study and analysis of current dramatic activity in the Bay Area.
 Field trips to current dramatic events and production centers.
-Fulfils Creative Arts general education requirement.
+Fulfils creative arts requirement in general education.
 Three units.